 RAVENS and OWLS

-- Mixed age, with children ages 6 – 13 in the same group.
+- May be mixed age, with children ages 6 – 13+ in the same group.

-- 16 children each, with two teachers and one assistant teacher for each group.
+- 16 – 18 children per group, with two teachers and one assistant teacher for each group.

 ROBINS and BLUEJAYS